hashkat/hashkat/docs/tutorial03.md

 With agents having a follow rate of 0.01 follows per simulated minute in a simulation 1000 simulated minutes long, we would expect most agents to have a cumulative degree distribution of 20.
 Let's plot this up using 'gnuplot', using data points instead of filled curves to graph our data.
 The commands to do this are shown below:

-`set title 'Cumulative Degree Distribution'`
+`set title 'Cumulative-Degree Distribution'`

-`set xlabel 'Cumulative Degree'`
+`set xlabel 'Cumulative-Degree'`

-`set ylabel 'Normalized Cumulative Degree Probability'`
+`set ylabel 'Normalized Cumulative-Degree Probability'`

 `plot 'cumulative-degree_distribution_month_000.dat' title ''`